marschall-lab/panacus/README.md

 ## Installation
 `panacus` is written in [RUST](https://www.rust-lang.org/) and requires a working RUST build system for installation.
 See [here](https://www.rust-lang.org/tools/install) for more details.

-`panacus` provides a Python script for visualizing the calculated counting statistics and requires Python>=3.6 and the following Python libraries:
+`panacus` provides a Python script for visualizing the calculated counting statistics.
+It requires Python>=3.6 and the following Python libraries:
 - matplotlib
 - numpy
 - pandas